 MIT MyLife Services

+Make life a little easier.
 MyLife Services provides MIT faculty, staff, postdocs – and household members – 24/7 access to a network of experts who are available to help with life concerns.
-Consultations are available by telephone, video, or text-message.

-Make life a little easier.
 MyLife Services is a one-stop resource offered through KGA, Inc., an external provider of Employee Assistance Programs known for its leading work-life and personal well-being services.
-MyLife Services provides MIT faculty, staff, postdocs – and household members – 24/7 access to a network of experts who are available to help with life concerns.
+Consultations are available by telephone, video, or text message.

 Need legal or financial advice?
 Searching for daycare or a good night’s sleep?
 Looking for a counselor to assist with a personal or family issue?
 Want to connect with peers who share experiences or challenges similar to yours?
 Call MyLife Services.
-You’ll consult with Master’s and Ph.D.-level professionals who offer guidance, share resources, and provide referrals.
+You will consult with Master’s and Ph.D.-level professionals who offer guidance, share resources, and provide referrals.
 All consultations are confidential and provided at no cost.

-MyLife Services include:
+Services

 • Financial Consultation